igrafx/mining-python-sdk/sphinxdocs/moduledocs/workgroup.rst

 Projects
 --------

-A Project object contains the the information about a (drumroll please) Logpickr project! *note to self: remove the sarcasm.* Each project allows you to get the various `graphs`_ it contains, and access its `Datasources`_.
+A Project object contains the the information about a Logpickr project.
+Each project allows you to get the various `graphs`_ it contains, and access its `Datasources`_.

 .. autoclass:: logpickr_sdk.workgroup.Project
    :members: